paulovcmedeiros/pyRobBot/README.md

   - Dynamically modifiable AI parameters in each chat separately
     - No need to restart the chat
 - [x] Autosave & retrieve chat history
+  - In the browser UI, you can even read the transcripts of your voice conversations with the AI
 - [x] Chat context handling using [embeddings](https://platform.openai.com/docs/guides/embeddings)
 - [x] Estimated API token usage and associated costs
 - [x] OpenAI API key is **never** stored on disk